2023 Call for Proposals

 - Make their work available under an open-source license

-Applications will be accepted for a period of four weeks and will then be reviewed by a committee of experts, which will make final funding decisions and allocate awards of up to $50,000 USD each out of a total pool of $300,000 USD.
-Applicants can expect to hear back within eight weeks of submitting an application; please email [email protected] with any questions.
-Applications will close on November 4th, 2021 at 12pm Eastern Time (UTC-4).
+Applications will be accepted for a period of four weeks and will then be reviewed by a committee of experts, which will make final funding decisions and allocate awards out of a total pool of $300,000.
+Applicants can expect to hear back within six weeks of submitting an application; please email [email protected] with any questions.

 Applications will be open from 6th of September to 4th of October.

 the following definitions are borrowed from the OAT Project:

 - Audits are evaluations with an expectation for accountability (i.e. an informed and consequential judgment for the actions of decision-making actors).
 Note that audits can be for assessing bias or functionality issues but can also go beyond that to evaluate any type of potential harm, including security, privacy, and other safety issues.

 - Audit tools are any resource that support algorithmic analysis and inspection (including benchmarks/datasets, analysis tools, documentation templates, etc.).
 These tools may support the assessment of expectations institutions have of themselves as well as expectations others have of them, at various stages of design and development (i.e. pre- and post- deployment).

 - Internal auditors seek to validate procedural expectations, aim to minimize liability and test for compliance to AI principles and legal constraints.
 They are often employees or contractors of the audit target.